Samoyed vs Akita Inu: Which Dog Is Right for Me?

 Working intelligence refers to the dog’s ability to acquire new commands and skills.

-Although both Samoyed and Akita Inu dogs are primitive dogs with strong instincts, Samoyeds are usually much easier to train, largely due to their friendly personalities but also their higher working intelligence and exceptional problem-solving skills.
+Although both Samoyed and Akita Inu dogs are primitive dogs with strong instincts, Samoyeds are usually much easier to train, largely due to their friendly personalities, higher working intelligence, and exceptional problem-solving skills.

 – Akita Inu Has Fair Working Intelligence